 When is the best time to hike Huayna Picchu?

-Generally, the best time of year to do the Huayna Picchu hike is before or after the rainy season (which is January to April).
+Generally, the best time of year to do the Huayna Picchu hike is before or after the rainy season (which is January to beginning of April).
 June, July and August are the driest months, but this is also when the area will be most crowded.
-The weather also tends to be nice enough to hike in September, October, and November.
+The weather also tends to be nice enough to hike in September and at the beginning of October.

 It has been said that May and October are the two best months to hike if you want the best weather and smallest crowds.